ARTICLES

 Calathea Plant Lighting Requirements

 Calathea plants prefer bright, indirect light.
 Direct sunlight can damage their leaves.
 It is therefore essential that you avoid placing them in direct sunlight.
-Calatheas thrive well in relatively low-lighting conditions.
+Calatheas thrive well in relatively low-lighting, or medium to bright indirect light conditions.

 Calathea Humidity Needs

 Calathea plants prefer high humidity.
 You can achieve this high humidity by placing a humidifier near the plant or putting a tray of water nearby.
-You can also plant your calathea plant alongside other plants to create a mini greenhouse effect.
+You can also plant your calathea plant alongside other plants to create a mini greenhouse effect and a typical, suitable (for the plants) humid environment.

 Prayer Plant Temperature Requirements